SustainableCommunityDevelopmentHub/portal/README.md

 Once you have homebrew, update it to most recent.
         `brew update`

-Then use it to install Docker Toolbox
+Then use it to install Docker Toolbox.
         `brew cask install dockertoolbox`

 #Setup Docker Machine and hostname for project